 The circle indicate where we are discussing in this chapter.

-Precisely speaking, after Sengoku Period (戦国時代) and before Edo Period (江戸時代) there was a time called Azuchi Momoyama Period (安土桃山) that is from around 1575 to 1600 (The timeline above does not show this.).
+Precisely speaking, after Sengoku Period (戦国時代) and before Edo Period (江戸時代) there was a time called Azuchi Momoyama Period (安土桃山) that is from around 1575 to 1614.
 This was the time when Oda Nobunaga (織田信長), Toyotomi Hideyoshi（豊臣秀吉) and Tokugawa Ieyasu (徳川家康) lived.
-After Tokugawa Ieyasu (徳川家康) won a war of Sekigahara (関ヶ原の戦い) against Toyotomi’s vassals (Toyotomi Hideyoshi was deceased by this time), he became a Shogun(将軍 ) in 1603.
+After Tokugawa Ieyasu (徳川家康) won a war of Sekigahara (関ヶ原の戦い) against Toyotomi’s vassals (Toyotomi Hideyoshi was deceased by this time), Tokugawa Iyeyasu became a Shogun(将軍 ) in 1603.
 This is the start of the Edo Period (江戸 ).

 The Edo Period is after Tokugawa Iyeyasu became Shogun (1603) until the Meiji Restoration or the Meiji (明治) of 1868.
 During the Edo Period, Tokugawa Bakufu (Tokugawa government) is the only entity who had the political power.
 The Emperors existed but the political power was shifted to the Tokugawa Bakufu.
 Gradually, ports for the European ships were limited, eventually, Spaniards were not allowed to come to Japan, then Portuguese were not allowed.
 Japanese were forbidden to travel abroad.
 By around 1640, the place called Dejima whichi is Hirato in Nagasaki prefecture (平戸、長崎 ) was the only place opened for a foreigner to do business with Japan and only Dutches were allowed.
 Japan closed the country to the outside world until Meiji Restoration (1868).

-During the Azuchi Momoyama period and very early part of Edo period, many European ships visited Japan and many of their ships were wrecked near the shore around Japan.
+During the Azuchi Momoyama period and very early part of Edo period, many European ships visited Japan and many of them ship wrecked near the shore around Japan.
 One of the reason is that Japan is a volcanic island.
 Even if the surface of the sea does not show anything sticking up from the bottom, there are lots of obstacles underneath such as mountains, huge hidden reefs.
 The European did not have the waterway information that is common to the Japanese seaman.

 Here is fun things to read for readers.
 But don’t quote me the information below here.

 The second reason why many ships were wrecked was that those ships were looking for gold.
 When Marco Polo went to China, he heard from Chinese people that there is a small island further East.
 This country is very wealthy and the Emperor’s palace is made of gold.
 Yes, Japan mined a large amount of gold.
 After Marco Polo went back to Italy, he wrote a book (late 1300) about his journey and published it.
 In his book, he mentioned what he heard from Chinese about Japan.
+Marco Polo never visited Japan himself.
 This book was widely read in many countries in Europe.
-When traveling to the East became possible, Europeans came to Japan to look for gold.
+When traveling to the East became possible for Europeans, they came to Japan to look for gold.
 But it was too late.
-By this time, the majority of the gold was mined by Fujiwara family in Oushu ( 奥州 ) area that is today’s Aomori, Akita, Fukushima, and Miyagi area that is the place big Tsunami happened a few years back.
-And Toyotomi Hideyoshi owned gold mines and mined as much as human can mine then.
-I checked into many websites and they stated that 1/3 of today’s world gold supply came from Japan that was mined in the past.
+By this time, the majority of the gold was mined by Fujiwara family in Oushu ( 奥州 Northern part of Japan) area that is today’s Aomori, Akita, Fukushima, and Miyagi area that is the place big Tsunami happened a few years back.
+And Toyotomi Hideyoshi owned gold mines and mined as much as they could mine with their skill they had then.
+I checked into many references and searched for the facts.
+It seems to me I can summarize that 1/3 of today’s world gold supply came from Japan that was mined in the past.
 Don’t quote me on that.
 Gold flowed out to outside Japan little by little over the centuries because the exchange rate between gold and silver was much cheaper in Japan compare to the rest of the world.
+Gold were exchanged and flowed out of Japan over a long time.
 Now we don’t mine gold nor don’t own much gold.

 It is said that the country name Japan comes from Marco Polo’s book.
-He called our country “Jipangu”in his book, that means gold country.*² “Jipangu” eventually became “Japan”.
+He called our country “Jipangu”in his book, that means gold country.*² “Jipangu” eventually evolved to “Japan”.
 Japanese don’t call ourselves Japan.
 “Nihon or Nippon”(日本 ) is our country name.